NAB granted 10-day physical remand of Khawaja brothers in Paragon Housing scam case

 Saad unhappy with NAB lock-up conditions

-"My home meals have been stopped," the former Railways minister said.
+"My home-cooked meals have been stopped," the former Railways minister said.
 "There is no door bolt in the washroom [although] they have removed cameras from there.

 The accountability judge expressed his anger at NAB over Saad's complaint, saying: "This should not happen even if someone is a convict.
 NAB should commit in writing that it will place door bolts in its washrooms.

-"Investigate but not by unnatural means," the judge told the bureau representatives.
+"Investigate, but not by unnatural means," the judge further instructed the bureau's representatives.

 When the government fails to show any progress on economic and diplomatic front they resort to cheap political revenge